pritamkumarnitjsr/Text_Editor/README.md

 ![Build Status](https://travis-ci.org/sstur/react-rte.svg?branch=master)

-This is a UI component built completely in React that is meant to be a full-featured textarea replacement similar to [CKEditor][ckeditor], [TinyMCE][tinymce] and other [rich text "WYSIWYG" editors][rte].
-It's based on the excellent, open source [Draft.js][draft-js] from Facebook which is performant and production-tested.
+This is a UI component built completely in React that is meant to be a full-featured textarea replacement similar to [CKEditor][ckeditor], [TinyMCE][tinymce] and other [rich text "WYSIWYG" and "Slate.js" editors][rte].
+It's based on the excellent, open source {Slate.js] [Draft.js][draft-js] from Facebook which is performant and production-tested.

 ## Demo